AndrewGMorgan/libcap_mirror/contrib/bug216610/README.md

 - Some C code for the functions `fib_init()` and `fib_next()` that combine to implement a _compute engine_ to determine [Fibonacci Numbers](https://en.wikipedia.org/wiki/Fibonacci_number).
-The source for this is in the sub directory `./c/fib.c`.
+The source for this is in the sub directory `c/fib.c`.

-- Some Go code, in the directory `./go/vendor/fibber` that uses this C compiled compute kernel.
+- Some Go code, in the directory `go/fibber` that uses this C compiled compute kernel.

-- `gcc_linux_amd64.sh` which is a wrapper for `gcc` that adjusts the compilation to be digestible by Go's (internal) linker.
+- `c/gcc.sh` which is a wrapper for `gcc` that adjusts the compilation to be digestible by Go's (internal) linker (the one that gets invoked when compiling `CGO_ENABLED=0`.
 Using `gcc` directly instead of this wrapper generates an incomplete binary - which miscomputes the expected answers.
-See the discussion below for what might be going on.
+See the discussion below for what seems to be going on.

 - A top level `Makefile` to build it all.

-This build uses vendored Go packages so one can experiment with modifications of the `"psx"` package to explore potential changes (of which there have been none).

 ## Building and running the built binary